Making San Francisco Sourdough Bread

 Put the loaf on a rack to cool and admire your creation.
 Try to resist

-it.
-Check out the fabulous aluminum-handled bread knives on my website— they’re
+out the fabulous aluminum-handled bread knife on my website— they’re

 the best I’ve ever used and the prices are incredibly reasonable

 Once it has cooled, you can pop your beautiful bread into one of the

 two types of heavy plastic bags that you’ll find on my website.

 One comes with twisty-ties and the other has a zip-top closure.
 They

 are 2 mils thick and easily washable and reusable.

 After you have baked a few loaves of your own San Francisco Sourdough